Russia threatens YouTube ban for deleting RT channels

 Russia has threatened to ban YouTube if it does not reinstate two German-language channels backed by the Russian state that were deleted for violating Covid misinformation guidelines.

-Russian media watchdog Roskomnadzor accused Google-owned YouTube of censorship.
+Russian media watchdog Roskomnadzor accused YouTube of censorship.

-The agency ”demanded” that the channels - RT DE and Der Fehlende Part - be restored “as soon as possible”.
+The agency ”demanded” that the channels be restored.

-It warned failure to act could lead to YouTube being blocked inside Russia.
+It comes as YouTube also expanded its misinformation policies to cover all effective vaccines, not just Covid ones.

+The tech firm used the example of the measles, mumps and rubella (MMR) vaccine, being falsely attributed to causing autism, was one example of the types of content the new policy will cover which had previously been allowed.

 Internet service providers in Russia can limit or block the flow of data to websites, as instructed by the government.